renegaed/usenet/sabToCouchpotato/README.md

 Compatible with both Sickbeard and Sickrage.
 I do not like the CouchPotato renamer's behaviour of watching your download directory every x minutes.
 I prefer the renamer to run only when a movie is ready for post-processing, thereby reducing unnecessary disk reads.
 This script does just that.
 Also this script eliminates the delay between a movie downloading in SABnzbd+ and Couchpotato post-processing.
 If you already have sabToSickbeard working then you can set up sabToCouchPotato in minutes.

-This script notifies CouchPotato after SABnzbd+ finishes downloading a movie.
-Very minimalistic.
+This script is intentionally minimalistic.
 Does not handle failed downloads.
 This is designed to get the job done quick and dirty without any bells and whistles.
 If you are looking for a more robust solution check out [nzbToMedia.](https://github.com/clinton-hall/nzbToMedia)

 ##Linux Installation
 	git clone git@github.com:renegaed/usenet.git && cd usenet